RocketCommunicationsInc/astro-components-stencil/src/components/rux-button-group/readme.md

 </rux-button-group>
 ```

 By default button group aligns buttons to the left.
-Alternatively an `align` property may be passed to change alignment to `"center"` or `"right"`.
+Alternatively an `h-align` property may be passed to change alignment to `"center"` or `"right"`.

 ```xml
 <rux-button-group h-align="right">